Battle of Fayetteville, Arkansas

 (11-03) Fayetteville Confederate Cemetery.
 The monument and flag pole is located near the grave of General Slack.
 The cemetery is maintained by the Southern Memorial Association

-Photo courtesy of Greg Moore, Tulsa, OK
+Photo courtesy of Greg Moore

 Fayetteville Page1 Page2